If you are finding things tight with self-isolation, here are 5 quick tips to cut back if you are cash poor but rich on time.

 Look at Mortgage Options

 You are likely eligible for a payment break for 3 months or to move to an interest-free mortgage.
-While this will cost more in the long-run, it may be exactly what you need in the short-term as mortgages are our biggest expense.
+While this will cost more in the long run, it may be exactly what you need in the short term as mortgages are our biggest expense.
 In addition, with the Bank of England reducing interest rates, you may find you can SAVE money by remortgaging.

 Have a spring clean and sell unwanted items

 With the restaurants closed, while some are offering deliveries it is a good time to try cooking more.
 It’s often far cheaper to make things yourself, and will provide a welcome change in your house.
+If you try a low-buy year you might be amazed how much you can save on takeaways.